-Activities: The executive director will advocate with the president of the Chamber of Commerce to have them routinely provide accessibility information for individuals with disabilities.
+• The executive director will advocate with the president of the Chamber of Commerce to have them routinely provide accessibility information for individuals with disabilities.

-Goal: The Staten Island Chamber of Commerce will make a policy and procedural change to routinely provide accessibility information and information about SICIL's services for people with disabilities.
+Goal: The Staten Island Chamber of Commerce will make a policy and procedural change to routinely provide accessibility information and information about community services, including Independent Living Center services and resources, for people with disabilities.